albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 Therefore we need the flags at:
     1. _getitem_(idx)[done]
     2. Need to change the trainloader( maybe a flag in the for??)[done]
-    3. model, then do the division
+    3. model, then do the division[Done]
-    4. InfoNCE loss see if we can truncate with nF
+    4. InfoNCE loss see if we can truncate with nF [Done] We ended up making another function for creating the matrix of volumes which they are masked and then the average considers only the unmasked ones

 it is not possible to aud[:,:,:nFrames] because every n_frame is different and tensors need to be rectangular

 There are two ways to truncate it:
-1. Or making the similarity frame all to zero
+1. Or making the similarity frame all to zero and do an average according to the nonzero values
 2. or cutting the temporal dimension in the audios like harwarth, this leadsme to a two nested loops

+Now it is time for debugging:
+- check the spec at [:,nFrames] !=0? yesssss it is zero always
+- By debugging, it seems that already the similarity when it reached to padded frames it seems that it is already low like 1e-3 compared to values to 0.02...
+- Finished debugging:
+    - of args.truncate_matchmap is not activated the nFrames = None works as expected giving sij.mean(-1) == sij.sum(-1)/nFrames
+    - By being activated it seems that it works since s_outsmasked > s_outs since it takes less low values as mentioned in the previous bulletpoint

+- Let's throw the model ``fMISA-SdT128TrC``
+Done:)

+3. `Detect Silence`
+We need to finish this in one hour.
+Lets try the librosa function
+The function of claude is amazing we still have to decide if to use the floor cealing We should apply this to the cropped signals, longer than 20.48n nnoppe

+TO DO:
+- Arreglar val_loader[Done]
+- Lanzar otra vez[Done]
+- Probar trim [Done]
+- Descubrir is floor or cealing
+- Meter en el train loader los silencios,
+    - estaria bien que dividamos por  el ratio desde model
+- dot product con mean de el volumen de similaridades al cuadrado  con vector de silencios
+- Lanzar